 There will be a pause while the display station contacts the host and establishes a connection.
-Then the screen will clear and a status line will appear at the bottom of the screen.
-Following another short pause, a sign on screen will then be presented.
+Then the screen will clear and an IO splash screen will appear for a moment.
+Following another short pause, the Connection Manager will be presented.
 Use the information in the following table to help diagnose and resolve problems with this process.